Leonard W. Riches: Life and ministry

 Riches was ordained a deacon in 1964 and a presbyter in 1965.
 For the next 18 years he would be rector of three Reformed Episcopal Church parishes, St. Luke's Church in Philadelphia, the First Reformed Episcopal Church in New York, and St. Mark's Church in Jenkintown, Pennsylvania.
-In 1974 he was elected bishop of the Diocese of the Northeast and the Mid-Atlantic, being consecrated on June 1975 at the First Episcopal Reformed Church in New York, as assistant bishop.
+In 1974 he was elected bishop of the Diocese of the Northeast and the Mid-Atlantic, being consecrated in June 1975 at the First Episcopal Reformed Church in New York, as assistant bishop.
 He would be later elected bishop co-adjutor.
 He was bishop ordinary of the Diocese of the Northeast and the Mid-Atlantic from 1984 to November 2008.
-He was first elected Presiding Bishop of the General Council of the Reformed Episcopal Church in 1996, being reelected in 1999, 2002, 2005, 2008, and 2011.
+He was first elected presiding bishop of the General Council of the Reformed Episcopal Church in 1996, being reelected in 1999, 2002, 2005, 2008, and 2011.

-Riches has worked at the Theological Seminary of the Reformed Episcopal Church since 1965.
-He was appointed to the rank of lecturer at the seminary in 1965.
-He rose to the rank of Professor of Liturgics and Theology.
-He was named Professor Emeritus of Liturgics and Theology and retired from Reformed Episcopal Seminary in 2015 after serving there for fifty years.
+Riches worked at Reformed Episcopal Seminary from 1965 until 2015.
+He was appointed to the rank of lecturer at the seminary in 1965, eventually becoming professor of liturgics and theology.
+He was named professor emeritus of liturgics and theology and retired from Reformed Episcopal Seminary in 2015 after serving there for fifty years.
 He served as the seminary's president from 1982 to 1990.
 He then served as chancellor of the seminary until his retirement from that position in 2008.
-He currently serves as vice-president of the board of directors of the seminary.
 He was also a visiting professor at Cranmer Theological House and at the Sangre de Cristo Seminary in Westcliffe, Colorado.

-Riches was Moderator of the Federation of the Anglican Churches in the Americas from January 2006 to April 2008.
+Riches was moderator of the Federation of Anglican Churches in the Americas from January 2006 to April 2008.
 The Reformed Episcopal Church took part in the Anglican realignment movement in the United States, being a founding entity of the Anglican Church in North America in June 2009.
 He also served as chairman of the board of Anglicans United.

+Riches died from cancer on December 29, 2024, at the age of 85.